fnalabs/hive-io/packages/hive-js-domain-example/README.md

 # js-cqrs-es-domain-module
-This is an example domain module to help describe implementation guidelines when leveraging the [js-cqrs-es](https://www.npmjs.com/package/js-cqrs-es) framework.
+This is an example domain module to help describe implementation guidelines when leveraging the [js-cqrs-es](https://www.npmjs.com/package/js-cqrs-es) library.
+This is developed in parallel to prove the [Hive Pattern](https://gist.github.com/aeilers/30aa0047187e5a5d573a478abc581903) theory.
+It is the structure that the [Hive Stack Components](https://gist.github.com/aeilers/30aa0047187e5a5d573a478abc581903#hive-stack-components) are built upon.

 ## Structure
 The structure of the domain module is defined below.
 This is the general structure that the Producer, Consumer, and Stream Processor services follow by default.
-Again, this is a suggested structure to keep domain logic separate from application/infrastructure logic because it makes the code more far more portable than it would have otherwise been.
+Again, this is a suggested structure to keep domain logic separate from application/infrastructure logic because it makes the code far more portable than it would have otherwise been.
 This is fine for smaller domain models.
 To manage complex domain models, see the [advanced use cases](#advanced-use-cases) below.
 ```
 module
     |- projection
-    |   |- Projections
+    |   |- denormalizer
+    |   |   `- Denormalizers
+    |   `- store
-    |   `- (etc.)
+    |       `- Mongoose Schemas
     `- domain
         |- schema
         |   `- Schemas
         |- model
         |   |- Entities
-        |   |- Value Objects
+        |   `- Value Objects
-        |   `- (etc.)
         `- aggregate
-            |- Aggregate namespaces { class, commands, events, handlers }
+            `- Aggregate namespaces { class, commands, events, handlers }
-            `- (etc.)
 ```

 ## Advanced Use Cases
 For larger domain models, an even greater degree of separation with multiple domain modules is strongly recommended.
 Teams will maintain their own domain modules in their area of responsibility for the overall domain model.

 Another strong recommendation is to separate the domain module into multiple modules to manage dependencies and portability better.
 Commands should be put in their own module so that they can be reused in the UI layer.
 Projections should also be split out into their own module as well because of the extra DB dependencies.
-Here is an example of how these multiple modules would be defined:
+Here is an example of how these multiple modules could be defined:
 ```
 commands-module
     |- Commands